hydro-jules/fortran-callgraph/README.md

 optional arguments:
   -h, --help            show this help message and exit -s SOURCE_DIR, --source_dir SOURCE_DIR
-                        path to top-level directory containing Fortran files to consider for call graph - default to current working directory
+                        path to directory containing Fortran files to consider for call graph - default to current working directory -b BUILD_DIR, --build_dir BUILD_DIR
-  -e EXTENSION, --extension EXTENSION
+                        path to directory where object files resulting from compilation of Fortran files are (required for writing the dependency file) - default to source directory -e EXTENSION, --extension EXTENSION
                         file extension for the source code (case-sensitive) - default to f90